bio4j/dynamograph/docs/Architecture.md

 There happens real writes to database.
 Data stored in intermediate format is translated into DynamoDb requests which are further executed.
 This step is specific for database to which data will be saved.

 Thanks to organizing writing into 2 phases and introducing intermediate format it is easy to extend collection of supported datasets or use another database.
 All things that developer must do is just implementing proper phase (parsing ow uploading) depending what he or she is trying to achieve.

 ### Reading

+Reading could also be divided into two steps but seperation is not visible at first

 ![Reading workflow][reading]

 [writing]: img/Write.png
 [reading]: img/Read.png
+[architecture]: img/Architecture.png